Low Back Pain

 Well-defined or vague

-The pain may radiate into one or both buttocks or even into the thigh or hip area.
+The pain may radiate into one or both buttocks or even into the thigh, hip, lower leg, and foot.

 The symptoms of low back pain may look like other health problems.
 Always see your healthcare provider for a diagnosis.